kody-w/EntraCopilotAgent365/README.md

 ### No Manual Configuration!
 The setup script automatically includes:
-- ✅ Your Azure Storage connection string
+- ✅ Your Azure Storage account name and file share
 - ✅ Your OpenAI API key and endpoint
-- ✅ Your Function App details
+- ✅ Managed Identity authentication (handled automatically by Azure)
 - ✅ All other required settings

 ## 📁 Project Structure